In 2018, the net profit and loss of each business segment and their respective ratio of contribution to the total net profit were as follows:

 MATERIAL ACQUISITIONS AND DISPOSALS

-In October 2017, the Company entered into Acquisition Agreements with CPI Holding and SPIC respectively, pursuant to which the Company agreed to acquire 100% of equity interest in various companies principally engaging in clean energy power generation, including Guangdong Company (excluding Qian Zhan), Guangxi Company, Sihui Company, Anhui Company, Hubei Company, Shandong Company and Shouxian Company.
-The transactions would enlarge the Group's assets and business coverage and enhance its overall market competitiveness (please refer to the Company's announcement dated 9 October 2017 and circular dated 23 October 2017).
-Upon completion of the transactions, the Company would further hold a higher proportion of clean energy assets including large-scale hydropower, wind power, natural gas power, and centralized and distributed photovoltaic power projects.
-At present, the acquisitions are in the final stage for delivery, and the Group will expedite its completion and delivery of assets as soon as possible.
+In October 2017, the Company entered into Acquisition Agreements with CPI Holding and SPIC respectively, pursuant to which the Company agreed to acquire 100% of equity interest in various companies principally engaging in clean energy power generation, including Guangdong Company (excluding CPI Qian Zhan Gang Dian Company Limited), Guangxi Company, China Power (Sihui) Cogeneration Company Limited, Anhui Company, Hubei Company, Shandong Company and Shouxian Company.
+Upon completion of the transactions, the Company would further hold a higher proportion of clean energy assets including large-scale hydropower, wind power, natural gas power, and centralized and distributed photovoltaic power generation projects, which would enhance the Group’s assets and business coverage and improve its overall market competitiveness.
+For details, please refer to the announcement of the Company dated 9 October 2017.

-During the year under review, the Group did not have any other material acquisition or disposal.
+Save as disclosed above, the Group did not have any other material acquisition or disposal during the year under review.

 LIQUIDITY, CASH FLOWS AND FINANCIAL RESOURCES

-In 2016, the Company entered into a financial services framework agreement with SPIC Financial.
-According to the agreement, the deposit services to be provided by SPIC Financial to the Group would be on normal commercial terms or better (similar to or more favorable than those offered by other major commercial banks in PRC for the provision of comparable services), and the annual cap in respect of the maximum daily balance of deposit (including accrued interests) placed by the Group with SPIC Financial should not exceed RMB3 billion during the term of the agreement.
-During the period from 1 January 2017 to 31 December 2017, the Group deposited funds with SPIC Financial at the deposit rates higher than PBOC's benchmark interest rate for saving deposits and not lower than the agreed interest rate for saving deposits provided by major commercial banks in China for the same period on average, and the daily balance of deposit together with accrued interests did not exceed RMB3 billion.
-For the year ended 31 December 2017, the maximum amount of deposit placed by the Group with SPIC Financial was approximately RMB1.99 billion.
-In order to ensure that the relevant business is in compliance with the terms of the financial services framework agreement, the Company designated personnel to monitor the funds deposited with SPIC Financial and performed daily real-time inquiries on the funds deposited with the SPIC Financial, and also collected deposit rates offered by major domestic commercial banks for comparison with the deposit rates offered by SPIC Financial on a monthly basis.
+In 2016, the Company entered into a 3-year financial services framework agreement with SPIC Financial.
+According to the agreement, the deposit services to be provided by SPIC Financial to the Group would be on normal commercial terms or better (similar to or more favorable than those offered by other major commercial banks in China for the provision of comparable services), and the annual cap in respect of the maximum daily balance of deposit (including accrued interests) placed by the Group with SPIC Financial should not exceed RMB3 billion during the term of the agreement.
+During the period from 1 January 2018 to 31 December 2018, the Group deposited funds with SPIC Financial at the average deposit rate higher than PBOC’s benchmark interest rates for saving deposits and not lower than the agreed interest rates for saving deposits provided by major commercial banks in China for the same period.
+For the year ended 31 December 2018, the maximum amount of daily deposit placed by the Group with SPIC Financial was approximately RMB2.98 billion.
+In order to ensure that the relevant business is in compliance with the terms of the financial services framework agreement, the Company had designated personnel to monitor the funds deposited with SPIC Financial, performed daily real-time inquiries on the funds deposited with SPIC Financial, and collected deposit rates offered by major domestic commercial banks for comparison with the deposit rates offered by SPIC Financial on a monthly basis.

-Net cash used in investing activities amounted to RMB6,284,724,000 (2016: RMB8,438,661,000), which mainly represented the cash outflow of capital expenditure on the Group's property, plant and equipment and prepayments for construction of power plants.
+net cash used in investing activities amounted to RMB12,184,593,000 (2017: RMB6,284,724,000), which mainly represented the payment for the acquisition of Guangxi Company as well as cash outflow of capital expenditure on the Group’s property, plant and equipment and prepayments for construction of power plants.

-The financial resources of the Group were mainly derived from cash inflow from operating activities, borrowings from banks and related parties, project financing, issuance of bonds and short-term debentures/ commercial paper and the Rights Issue.
+The financial resources of the Group were mainly derived from cash inflow from operating activities, borrowings from banks and related parties, project financing, and issuance of medium-term notes and super short-term commercial papers.

 |Bank borrowings, secured